My Approach to Helping

 More Info About My Practice

-I have over 23 years of experience as a psychotherapist.
+I have 29 years of experience as a psychotherapist.
 I have worked in a variety of settings throughout north central West Virginia and have learned a great deal about West Virginia and its unique issues from my experiences.
-I also teach abnormal psychology and community psychology for Fairmont State University.
-Teaching has helped me stay current with the field of psychotherapy and research which naturally enhances the therapy I provide.
+I have also taught abnormal psychology and community psychology for Fairmont State University.
+Teaching helped me stay current with the field of psychotherapy and research which naturally enhances the therapy I provide.
 I am a preferred provider with many insurances including Medicare and Medicaid.
-Evening and Saturday appointments are available.

 Specific Issue(s) I'm Skilled at Helping With